craig-m/rpi_cluster/ansible/readme.md

 About
 ------

-bootstrap-deployer.sh will setup the deploy host (Vagrant VM or 'psi' R-Pi).
+bootstrap-deployer.sh will setup the deploy host (Vagrant VM or 'psi' R-Pi), installing the tools listed in requirements.txt

 Assumes working from: